MarcinOrlowski/StackUnderflow/README.md

 ### StackUnderflow

  StackUnderflow is Greasemonkey/Tampermonkey (or compatible) user script that aims to improve your experience with StackOverflow.com site.
-As for now:

-  - user blacklist
-    - warning on question asked by blacklisted user
-  - favorite users
-    - notice on question asked by favourite user
-  - warnings on low reputation user question
-  - and more...

  You should easily notice additiona icons appearing next to details of author of each question or answer: